INDEPENDENT READING - Marking Period 3 - Fiction

-This consists of three assignments: reading, signpost journal, and project.
+This consists of three assignments: reading, journal, project with oral presentation.

 Students will be reading short stories found in the textbook.
 The selections can be accessed using the online text.
 Directions were distributed and can also be found on the Welcome page of the class page.